Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Experiments

-{Self-supervised based methods are commonly associated with a significant decrease in generalization effect when the pre-trained model of a single dose is applied to different doses, fortunately this study in demonstrated the feasibility and superiority of generalization at different doses.
-On the basis of this, we propose an adjustable generalization strategy for upper and lower doses as shown in Fig. \ref{fig4} to maximize the model effect.
-As shown in Fig. \ref{fig9} and Table \ref{table2}, for the generalization of abdominal data for the lower dose $10\%$ dose, this study presents a breakthrough lead in both numerical and image effects.
-For AdaReNet, although it performs slightly better than us for the lung data, it shows a discontinuous drop for the abdominal data, and our model even eliminates the shot noise due to the bones, which other methods do not have the ability to do.
-In addition, the difference between the upper and lower dose strategies exhibited in Fig. \ref{fig9} is a good indication of the correctness of the generalization strategy for adjustability.
-Meanwhile, inspired by NEED\cite{gao2025noise}, we also apply this strategy to the LIDC-IDRI pre-trained model to generalize Mayo's data to validate the reconstruction ability on unseen datasets.}
+{While self-supervised methods typically suffer from degraded generalization when pre-trained models are applied to different dose levels, this study demonstrates the feasibility and superior generalization capability of our approach across varying doses.
+As shown in Fig. \ref{fig9} and Table \ref{table2}, our method achieves a breakthrough lead in both quantitative metrics and visual quality for $10\%$ dose abdominal data.
+Although AdaReNet performs slightly better on lung data, its performance degrades significantly on abdomen data, while our model effectively suppresses scattering artifacts—a capability not possessed by other methods.
+In addition, the difference between the higher and lower dose strategies exhibited in Fig. \ref{fig9} is a good indication of the correctness of the generalization strategy for scalability.
+Inspired by NEED, we also generalize the LIDC-IDRI pre-trained model to the Mayo dataset, confirming its reconstruction capability on unseen data.}